Abi-Liu/Spendify/README.md

 ### Installation

-1. You will need to get a few API keys to get up and running.
+1. You will need to get a few free API keys to get up and running.
 For more information, check out the `.env.example` file and follow the instructions to get your Plaid and Google API keys and secrets.
 2. Clone the repo
    ```sh
    git clone https://github.com/Abi-Liu/Spendify.git